Recorder Revoicing and Repair

 - Worn thumb hole

 The windway is a particularly vital part of the tone production on a recorder and moisture, changes in the wood and other deposits can cause problems.
 Windways benefit from the block being removed and windway cleaned, however, this is not an easy task and even slight changes in this area can have a negative effect on the sound.
 Adjustments to the windway area should only be made by skilled repairers.

 I offer a standard instrument service which involves cleaning of the instrument both inside and out, re-voicing (improving the tone and sound of the instrument) deep oiling and thorough testing.
 As every player and instrument is different I will discuss the problems you have experienced, ideal sound you want and explain the service process.

-The service can take from around 2-3 weeks depending on the state of the instrument and current workload.
 Please get in touch if you would like your instrument serviced.
 The charge for a standard service for a soprano/alto/tenor recorder is from £50 excl. return P&P. Thumb bushing, larger instruments and more complex work such as very damaged instruments or designing a new block are subject to additional costs.
 Instruments should be sent and returned via Royal Mail Special Delivery to ensure the parcel is tracked.